czhang-fm/Gasper-TLA-/README.md

 - Using honestSlot to synchronize local time of all validators

-- Safety property is verified with 581 seconds in a MacBookPro M1 Pro (MacOS 13.01, Memory 16GB).
+- On a MacBookPro M1 Pro (MacOS 13.01, Memory 16GB):

+Safety property is verified with 9 minutes 41 seconds (3 honest validators + 1 byzantine validator, 3 epochs each with 1 slot),
+and ran out of memory after 5 minutes 16 seconds (3 honest validators + 1 byzantine validator, 4 epochs each with 2 slots).

 ### Usage